aiartist/mlutil/easyla/README.md

 # `easyla`

-Simplified monomorphic bindings to [`hmatrix`][hmatrix] and various linear algebra helpers
+Simplified monomorphic bindings to [`hmatrix`][hmatrix] and other linear algebra helpers

 # Motivation

 `hmatrix` is great.
 However, the fact that everything is polymorphic makes it more difficult to use than is necessary if all you ever use is `Double`.
-So, this little package wraps up `hmatrix` (and bits of [`vector`][vector]).
+So, this little package wraps `hmatrix` (and bits of [`vector`][vector]).
 Here are the design goals:

 * Export simplified monomorphic versions of functions
 * Specialize to `Double`
-* Simplify some common operations by providing helper functions
+* Simplify common operations by providing helper functions
 * Export all the most commonly used bits via a single namespace to enable use of a single `import` for common usages
 * Make interface as similar as possible to existing `hmatrix` interface to aid transition back and forth between the two